Mike15678/bfm_seedminer_autolauncher/README.md

 # Credits

-@zoogie: Creator of seedminer.
+[zoogie]: Creator of seedminer.

-@figgyc: Creator of the original seedhelper script which is the basis for this script.
+[figgyc]: Creator of the original seedhelper script which is the basis for this script.

-@noirscape: Added functionality that tells you how many seeds you've mined.
+[noirscape]: Added functionality that tells you how many seeds you've mined.

-@deadphoenix8091: Creator of BruteforceMovable and added the ability to set your "miner name".
+[deadphoenix8091]: Creator of BruteforceMovable and added the ability to set your "miner name".

-@Mike15678: Maintainer of the BruteforceMovable autolauncher script and adding new features if need be.
+[Mike15678]: Maintainer of the BruteforceMovable autolauncher script and adding new features if need be.